-- There is a degree of uncertainty about the future funding levels of local government.
+There is a degree of uncertainty about the future funding levels of local government.
 However the Council has determined that this uncertainty is not sufficient to provide an indication that the assets of the Council should be impaired as a result of a need to close facilities or to reduce levels of service provision.
-The Council has recently critically reviewed its portfolio of assets; - The Council is a partner to a long-term strategic service partnership contract under which several major services are provided to the Council.
-The Council has determined that this is not a PFI scheme - or service concession under IFRS - but does contain embedded leases which have been accounted for accordingly;
+The Council has recently critically reviewed its portfolio of assets;